brimdata/zui/docs/Supported-Platforms.md

 ### Software

-Brim's [test automation](#automated-testing) runs on Catalina 10.15 and therefore this is the macOS version on which we are best able to ensure quality and prevent regressions.
-Several Brim developers also run macOS Monterey 12.3 and regularly perform ad hoc testing with it to reproduce reported issues.
+Brim's [test automation](#automated-testing) runs on Big Sur 11 and therefore this is the macOS version on which we are best able to ensure quality and prevent regressions.
+Several Brim developers also run macOS Monterey 12.5 and regularly perform ad hoc testing with it to reproduce reported issues.

 Basic [smoke testing](#smoke-testing) has also validated that Brim appears to